keithmcnulty/neo4jshell/README.md

 ## Pre-installation notes

-This package requires uses the `ssh` package for interacting with remote ‘Neo4J’ databases, which requires `libssh` to be installed.
+This package requires the `ssh` package for interacting with remote ‘Neo4J’ databases, which requires `libssh` to be installed.
 See the vignettes for the `ssh` package [here](https://CRAN.R-project.org/package=ssh) for more details.